hypi-universe/docs/content/ui-instance-api-config.md

 slug: /ui-instance-api-config
 ---

-1. Select any Instance under the `Instances` tab.
-Click on `API configuration`.
-On the left side, you can see list of the `environment variables`.
+1. Select any Instance under the `API Instances` tab.
+Click on `Configuration`.
+On the left side, you can see list of the `Environment Settings`.
+The environment settings saved under the Release are reflected here.

 ![APIConfig](/img/UI-Instance-API-Config-1.PNG)